If there is one thing you have to get right, it’s your Facebook Advertising Strategy.

 Next, you want to identify and create audience groups and events on Facebook based on behaviours you want to track.
 This comes down to your business model.
-If you are e-commerce business, tracking product page visits, add to cart and check out page visits, are the basic and most common behaviours you want to measure.
+If you are an e-commerce business, tracking product page visits, add to cart, and check out page visits, are the basic and most common behaviours you want to measure.
 But there’s a lot more.
 If you are a SAAS business, you want to track free demo or free subscription CTAs.
 And so forth.

 B. Segment your audience